ImmanPol/Functions-and-Errors-Project/README.md

 2. Navigate to the project directory: cd solidity-assertions

-3. Open the `RequireAssertRevert.sol` file in your preferred Solidity development environment.
+3. Open the `Iggy.sol` file in your preferred Solidity development environment.

 4. Compile the smart contract.